jutanke/pak/README.md

 [7] Mittal, Arpit, Andrew Zisserman, and Philip HS Torr.
 "Hand detection using multiple proposals."
 BMVC.
 2011.

 [8] Bambach, Sven, et al. "Lending a hand: Detecting hands and recognizing activities in complex egocentric interactions."
 Proceedings of the IEEE International Conference on Computer Vision.
 2015.

+[9] Elhayek, Ahmed, et al. "Efficient ConvNet-based marker-less motion capture in general scenes with a low number of cameras."
+Computer Vision and Pattern Recognition (CVPR), 2015 IEEE Conference on.
+IEEE, 2015.